sirigadipudi/sirigadipudi/about.md

 ### What I am Reading
 I came across [this](http://www.robertburns.org/works/) website which has the collections of the works of the great Scottish poet Robert Burns.
 I am reading his works inspired by [this](http://www.robertburns.org/works/416.shtml) poem.
-I just finished reading "The Importance of Being Earnest" by Oscar Wilde.
+Just read "The Importance of Being Earnest" by Oscar Wilde.
 It is hilarious.
 [Link](http://www.gutenberg.org/files/844/844-h/844-h.htm)

 ### Quote